SnowCheetos/AutoMoonBot/README.md

 # Legacy

 The current version of this project stands on the shoulders of... its past versions?
 Oh and giants too.
 Jokes aside, it went through a few significant iterations in the past, previous approaches used were very different.
-If you would like to view the legacy code and implementations for more insights, go to the `legacy` directory, or use the quick links below.
+If you would like to view the legacy code and implementations for more insights, go to the `legacy` directory, or use the links below.

 - [`Automated Trading with Policy Gradient`](legacy/policy_gradient/README.md)
 - [`An Ensemble of Models Trading Together`](legacy/classical_ensemble/README.md)